Yet Another Introduction to Quantum Computing

 A NOT gate, which turns 0 into 1 and vice versa

 Most classical gates, like XOR and NAND, have two inputs, and many quantum gates can also have two inputs.
 Here is a “Controlled NOT gate” or CNOT gate, which is an important component of quantum computers.
-If the top qubit is spin down, the bottom qubit is unchanged.
-If the top qubit is spin up, the bottom qubit is flipped.
+If the top qubit is spin down (0), the bottom qubit is unchanged.
+If the top qubit is spin up (1), the bottom qubit is flipped.

 A CNOT gate (conditional NOT) which flips the state of the target qubit only if the state of the control qubit is 1.

 Again, if this were a classical computing gate, the “bits” would be charges travelling along wires, going in to the gate from the left and out on the right.
-But in quantum computing the gate is not an etched feature of a circuit.
+But in quantum computing the gate is not a feature of a circuit etched into a chip.
 It’s an operation—a combination of laser or microwave pulses that changes the state of the qubits from a before state (on the left) to an after state (on the right)—and the qubits stay in place.

 Once you have qubits and gates, the next thing to do is implement algorithms.
 In classical computers you have a fixed circuit and programming instructions send bits through these fixed gates to implement an algorithm.
 In a quantum computer, you start with a set of qubits in a prepared state (usually all \(|0\rangle\)), and apply a sequence of gate operations and then measure the output.
 So a circuit is how you implement an algorithm.